magnumjs/mag.js/examples/tutorials/intro-part1.md

 A contacts component, which will keep track of all the attendees' information entered, A total component, which will calculate the final price, and A coupon component, which will handle checking the validity of an entered coupon via AJAX.
-A Mithril component is comprised of a Controller and a View:
+A MagJS component is comprised of a Controller and a View:

 The controller holds up to two main responsibilies: providing controller actions for the view, and managing component state.
-In Mithril, the controller is a constructor function.
+In MagJS, the controller is a constructor function.
 The view is what the user sees; it renders based on the view state, and it binds user events to controller actions.
-In Mithril, the view is a function that returns a virtual DOM element.
+In MagJS, the view is a function that returns a virtual DOM element.
 In this project, each component will live in its own folder under src/components/.
 If you cloned the GitHub repo, you'll see skeleton files in each one.

 ##Strategy